Widget Public API¶

 getIdentityContext() |

-Returns all available Rose identifiers in one object | Use when you want everything at once |
+Returns all available Rose identifiers in one object | Recommended for forms, HubSpot, booking links, and redirects |

 getSessionId() |

-Returns the most recent active Rose session ID | Use only if you specifically need the last active conversation |
+Returns the current Rose session ID | Use only when you specifically need the current page's widget session |

 getPersonId() |